ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/upandrunning.md

 We will start by building our PetClinic application from the source code and connecting it to a MySQL database.

-!!! info
+!!! info "Using LinuxONE Community Cloud"
     Because you are using the LinuxONE Community Cloud OpenShift trial, your project name will be different from the project name depicted in the diagrams below.
 You will be operating in your assigned project for the entirety of the lab.

-!!! note
+!!! note "Lab Guide"
-    For this lab the green arrows or boxes denote something to look at, the red arrows or boxes denote something to click on or type.
+    For this lab the <span style="color:green">green</span> arrows or boxes denote something to look at, the <span style="color:red">red</span> arrows or boxes denote something to click on or type.

 ## Deploying MySQL database

 **1.** First, we need to setup our mysql database.
 Luckily, this is very easy on OpenShift with the mysql template available from the main developer topology window.
 Follow the steps in the diagram below to bring up the available database options.
+(Note your project name will be different than the picture below)

 ![Add DB](upandrunningimages/devselectdatabase.png)